software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 WEARther is a web-based application that combines weather data and curated outfit recommendations to provide a seamless user experience.

 ## **Description**
 **WEARther** uses real-time weather data to suggest gender-specific clothing options suitable for the current temperature and conditions.
-Unlike generic weather apps or static fashion guides, our product delivers a dynamic, location-specific, and gender-tailored outfit suggestion system, integrated with an intuitive, user-friendly interface and robust backend powered by Dockerized services.
+Unlike generic weather apps or static fashion guides, our product delivers a dynamic and location-specific outfit suggestion system, integrated with an intuitive, user-friendly interface and robust backend powered by Dockerized services.

 ---